- Pictures of Colorectal (Colon) Cancer - Slideshow

 - Is it possible to prevent colon cancer?

 What is the follow-up care for colon cancer?

 Follow-up exams are important for people with colorectal cancer.
 The cancer can come back near the original site, although this is unusual.
 If the cancer returns, it typically does so in a distant location such as the lymph nodes, liver, or lungs.
 Individuals diagnosed with colorectal cancer remain at risk of their cancer returning for up to 10 years after their original diagnosis and treatment, although the risk of recurrence is much higher in the first few years.
-Medical providers in the United States follow patients with physical examinations and blood tests including the CEA (if it was elevated before surgery) tumor marker every 3 months for the first 2 years and then with decreasing frequency thereafter.
-Patients are also followed with colonoscopies (starting 1 year after their diagnosis) and with CT scans (typically performed at least once yearly for the first 2 to 5 years).
+Medical providers in the United States follow patients with physical examinations and blood tests including the CEA (if it was elevated before surgery) tumor marker every three months for the first two years and then with decreasing frequency thereafter.
+Patients are also followed with colonoscopies (starting one year after their diagnosis) and with CT scans (typically performed at least once yearly for the first two to five years).

 If a recurrence is noted either locally or with metastatic spread, individuals may still be treated with the intention of cure.
 For example, if a new tumor were to recur in the liver, individuals can be treated with a combination of chemotherapy and surgery (or sophisticated radiation techniques) in hopes of eradicating the cancer completely.
 Evaluation in hospitals of excellence that specialize in liver surgery can help guide these complicated treatment decisions and increase the chances of cure even in the setting of metastatic disease.

 In addition to checking for cancer recurrence, patients who have had colon cancer may have an increased risk of cancer of the prostate, breast, and ovary.
-Therefore, follow-up examinations should include these areas as well.
+Therefore, follow-up examinations in the clinic should include screening for these disease, as well.

 What is the prognosis for patients with colorectal cancer?